Review Summary: Stand brave life-liver.

 Though many of the tracks on Divers

-are comprised of these incredibly lush arrangements dripping with supplementary instrumentation (including but not limited to harpsichords, accordions, banjos, pan flutes, synthesisers and violins), there are exceptions.
-“The Things I Say” and “Same old Man” are both charming two-minute ditties, consisting of little more than vocals and solitary lines of piano in the case of the former and Joanna’s trademark harp for the latter.
-The title track is sandwiched between these two numbers, and appears to merge their aesthetic characteristics together despite comfortably trumping them in terms of compositional and lyrical intricacy, as well as duration.
+are comprised of these incredibly lush arrangements dripping with supplementary instrumentation – including, but not limited to harpsichords, accordions, banjos, pan flutes, synthesisers and violins – there are exceptions.
+“The Things I Say” and “Same old Man” are both charming two-minute ditties, consisting of little more than vocals and solitary lines of piano, in the case of the former, and Newsom’s trademark harp for the latter.
+The title track is sandwiched between these two numbers and appears to merge their aesthetic characteristics together, despite comfortably trumping them in terms of compositional and lyrical intricacy, as well as in duration.
 “Leaving The City” on the other hand, is the complete reverse.
-It alternates between subdued verses and upbeat, “rocking” choruses in a predictable but surprisingly rewarding way.
-Underpinned by punchy drumming courtesy of Joanna’s brother Peter Newsom, it’s made complete by the sound of a mellotron flattering the electric guitar by way of imitation.
+It alternates between subdued verses and upbeat, “rocking” choruses in a poppy yet surprisingly rewarding way.
+Underpinned by punchy drumming courtesy of Newsom’s brother, Peter, it’s made complete by the sound of a mellotron flattering the electric guitar by way of imitation.
 It lends the song a vibe quite unlike anything I’ve heard from her before, yet it fits; and this dexterous juggling of styles across Divers

 means there is seldom a dull moment until the breathtaking finale.